saltedge/saltedge-examples/mutual_tls_nginx/README.md

 Example of how to configure your server for Mutual TLS.
-This will let you verify that incoming request was made from `Gateway API`
+This will let you verify that incoming request was made from `Salt Edge Account Information API`

 # Usage
 1. Install Docker